 A Few Words about Medication-Assisted Therapy (MAT)

 The judicious use of certain medications can help decrease drug cravings and restore balance and normal brain function.
-Currently, there are existing medications opioid and alcohol addictions, while research is underway for others substances such as stimulants and cannabis.
+Currently, there are existing medications opioid and alcohol addictions, while research is underway for other substances such as stimulants and cannabis.

-According to the Substance Abuse and Mental Health Services Administration, combination of counseling/behavioral therapy and medication is effective in treating opioid or alcohol dependency and provides a “whole patient” treatment approach.
+According to the Substance Abuse and Mental Health Services Administration, a combination of counseling/behavioral therapy and medication is effective in treating opioid or alcohol dependency and provides a “whole patient” treatment approach.
 MAT has been proven to reduce drug-seeking behavior and criminal activity, while at the same time making patients more receptive of behavioral treatment.

 Typical medications include: